Menangle railway station

-Menangle railway station is a heritage-listed railway station located on the Main South line in the south-western Sydney settlement of Menangle in the Wollondilly Shire local government area of New South Wales, Australia.
-It is also known as Menangle Railway Station group.
+Menangle railway station is a heritage-listed railway station located on the Main Southern line in the south-western Sydney settlement of Menangle, in the Wollondilly Shire local government area of New South Wales, Australia.
+The station opened on 1 July 1863.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.
-The station opened on 1 July 1863.

-Platforms & services
+Platforms and services

-Menangle has two side platforms.
-It is serviced by NSW TrainLink Southern Highlands Line services travelling between Campbelltown and Moss Vale with 2 weekend morning services to Sydney Central and limited evening services to Goulburn.
+Menangle has two side platforms and is served by NSW TrainLink Southern Highlands Line trains travelling between Campbelltown and Moss Vale, with two weekend morning services to Sydney Central and limited evening services to Goulburn.

 Description

-The station complex comprises a type 1 station building and residence, erected in 1863; a brick WC block that was erected in 1863, however no longer extant, removed pre-2000; and a brick northbound platform and platform face at the Goulburn end on, also erected in 1863.
+The station complex comprises a Type 1 station building and residence, erected in 1863.
+The original single brick-faced platform is now on the Sydney-bound track.
+A brick WC block, also erected in 1863, was removed pre-2000.

 Transport links

-Busabout operate two routes to and from Menangle station:
+Transit Systems operates two bus routes via Menangle station, under contract to Transport for NSW: